passageidentity/passage-flex-node/README.md

 console.log(passageApp.authOrigin);
 ```

-## Create a transaction
+## Create a registration transaction

-To create a transaction to kick off a user passkey registration or authentication, you should use the `passage.createTransaction()` function.
+To create a transaction to kick off a user passkey registration, you should use the `passage.createRegisterTransaction()` function.

 ```javascript
 import { PassageFlex } from '@passageidentity/passage-flex-node';